Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 \subsubsection{Analysis for Networks adopting a Hierarchical Caching Architecture}

-The analysis in Sec. \ref{Sec:D-O_gs1_ext}.4, where the backhaul is only available with certain probability, can be exploited in the scenario where each BS is independently connected to an external storage through a backhaul with latency $d_{\text{B}}$.
-Note that this scenario is similar to that the BSs can connect to some inventory on the cloud.
-We assume the each connected storage can cache $S_{\text{B}}$ datasets.
-We denote the probability of caching dataset $m$ in each external storage as $P_{c,\text{B}}(m)$.
-Then, noticing that the probability that the backhaul is useful is determined by whether the desired dataset is cached in the connected external storage.
-Thus, by following the similar derivations in Sec. \ref{Sec:NetModel} and by using the result in Sec. \ref{Sec:D-O_gs1_ext}.4, the outage probability in this case can be expressed as:
+The analysis in Sec. \ref{Sec:D-O_gs1_ext}.3, where the backhaul is only available with certain probability, can be exploited in the scenario where each BS is independently connected to an external storage through a backhaul with latency $d_{\text{B}}$.
+Note that this scenario is similar to that the BSs can connect to some inventory in the cloud.
+We assume that each connected storage can cache $S_{\text{B}}$ datasets.
+We denote the probability of caching the dataset for task $f$ in each external storage as $P_{c,\text{B}}(f)$.
+Then, notice that the probability that the backhaul is useful is determined by whether the desired dataset is cached in the connected external storage.
+Thus, by following the similar derivations in Sec. \ref{Sec:NetModel} and by using the result in Sec. \ref{Sec:D-O_gs1_ext}.3, the outage probability in this case can be expressed as:

-To minimize the outage probability in (\ref{eq:out_prob_HR}), we see that we need to jointly optimize the caching policy of the BS and the caching policy of the external storages.
+To minimize the outage probability in (\ref{eq:out_prob_HR}), we need to jointly optimize the caching policy of the BSs and the caching policy of the external storages.
 This leads to the following optimization problem:

 Although numerically solving (\ref{eq:opt_HR}) is not challenging as it is a convex optimization problem, finding the closed-form expression for the optimal solution of (\ref{eq:opt_HR}) and the corresponding optimal outage probability is very difficult.
-Thus, instead of obtaining the optimal outage probability, we characterize the upper bound of it.
+Thus, instead of obtaining the optimal outage probability, we characterize an upper bound of it.
 Specifically, we observe that the uniform random caching policy is very effective when $\gamma<1$.
 Therefore, we let the caching policy of the external storages to follow the uniform random policy, leading to $P_{c,\text{B}}(m)=\frac{S_{\text{B}}}{M}$.
 It follows that the outage probability in this case is given by:

-With (\ref{eq:opt_HR_Uni}), we can then optimize the caching policy of BSs by using the same approach as in Sec. \ref{Sec:D-O_gs1_main} such that an upper bound of the optimal outage probability of the interesting regimes can be approximately upper bounded as:\footnote{The exact computations of the upper bound can be obtained via using results in Theorems 4, 5, and 6.}
+With (\ref{eq:opt_HR_Uni}), we can then optimize the caching policy of BSs by using the same approach as in Sec. \ref{Sec:D-O_gs1_main} such that an upper bound of the optimal outage probability of the interesting regimes can be approximately upper bounded as:

 where $(P_o^{\text{HR}})^*$ is the optimal outage probability obtained by solving (\ref{eq:opt_HR}).
 From (\ref{eq:opt_HR_Upp}), we observe that the use of external storages can improve the overall outage probability exponentially.